slyfalco/pyFileBrowser/README.md

 A  simple File Browser

-If you want to try, download repository.
+If you want to try, download repository and install required modules